The Challenge: Rivals III: Final challenge

-Prior to the final challenge, T. J. Lavin announced that not only would each team be competing against the other teams, but they would also have to compete against their fellow team members through a series of checkpoints.
-Each in-team victor would eventually be presented with an ultimate choice at the game's end: split the money with his/her partner, or take it all for himself/herself.
+Prior to the final challenge, it is revealed that not only would each team be competing against the other teams, but they would also have to compete against their fellow team members through a series of checkpoints.
+Each in-team victor would eventually be presented with an ultimate choice at the game's end: split the money with his/her partner, or take it all for him or herself.

 The first checkpoint involved untangling coiled wires.
-Sarah finished first and had to go back and help Bananas.
-Collectively, they finished the checkpoint first with Vince & Jenna coming in second, and Devin & Cheyenne coming in last.
+Sarah & Bananas finished the checkpoint first (Sarah got the point), with Vince & Jenna coming in second, and Devin & Cheyenne coming in last.
 Vince & Jenna arrived at the second checkpoint first.
 The checkpoint was a giant memory game.
-Bananas finished first and got the point, and once again, Bananas & Sarah were the first team to complete the checkpoint.
-Vince & Jenna were second with Devin & Cheyenne once again in last.
+Bananas & Sarah were the first team to complete the checkpoint (Bananas finished first and got the point).
+Vince & Jenna were second, and Devin & Cheyenne were last.
 Checkpoint 3 was a two-dimensional, life-sized puzzle.
-Vince finished first but had to help Jenna finish, so Bananas & Sarah were actually the first team to finish the third checkpoint.
+Vince finished first but Bananas & Sarah were actually the first team to finish the third checkpoint.
 Sarah finished before Bananas, so she got the point.
-Vince finished before Jenna.
-Cheyenne finished before Devin finally getting a point compared to Devin's two.
+Cheyenne finished before Devin, getting a point compared to Devin's two.
 Vince and Jenna edged out Bananas & Sarah on a subsequent run to finish out the first day.
-To end the day, each team member took turns staying up at night (Whichever team member stayed up the longest earned 2 points.).
-The second day consisted of eating gross foods to earn points, and then a climb up the rest of the mountain to the finish line.
+To end the day, each team member took turns staying up at night (whichever team member stayed up the longest earned 2 points).
+The second day consisted of eating distasteful food to earn points, and then a climb up the rest of the mountain to the finish line.
 By the end of day two, Bananas & Sarah took first place (Bananas had more points), Vince & Jenna took second (Vince had more points), and Devin & Cheyenne finished in last (Devin had more points).
 The final checkpoint involved climbing a mountain, and whichever team arrived at the summit first was the winner of Rivals III.